 Translator for Outlook

-Translator for Outlook is an add-in that enables you to translate email message text on the fly.
+Translator for Outlook is a free add-in that enables you to translate email message text on the fly.
 It's great for anyone who works in a second language every day and wants to read messages in their native language.
 Examples include international teams and companies, exchange students, pen pals, and language learners.

 The add-in works across all Outlook clients: Outlook 2016, Outlook 2016 for Mac, Outlook on the web, Outlook.com, and the Outlook mobile app.
 You install it once from the Office Store and it's available automatically wherever you use Outlook.